deas/csr-approver/README.md

 implements additional verifications to prevent an attacker from forging Certificates.

-Kubelet CSR approver is being kept up-to-date in accordance with the [most recent three Kubernetes minor releases](https://kubernetes.io/releases/).

 ## Quick start

-1. deploy `kubelet-csr-approver` on your k8s cluster using the manifests present in [`deploy/k8s`](deploy/k8s)
+1. deploy `csr-approver` on your k8s cluster using the manifests present in [`deploy/k8s`](deploy/k8s)
 2. change the `/var/lib/kubelet/config.yaml` file and restart your kubelet once having included the following field: `yaml serverTLSBootstrap: true`
-3. at that point, there should be a number of CSRs on your cluster, that the `kubelet-csr-approver` will approve (or deny) depending on the deployment parameters you have set.
+3. at that point, there should be a number of CSRs on your cluster, that the `csr-approver` will approve (or deny) depending on the deployment parameters you have set.

 ### Parameters